kabads/kabads.github.io/content/sysadmin/2015-12-05-encrypt-a-partition.md

 url: /2015/12/05/encrypt-a-partition/
 ---

 An encrypted partition can add a layer of security to your system.
-When initialized, it will ask for the passphrase which, if unavailable, will not allow proper mounting.
-This renders the information on the drive as unreadable.
+When initialized, it will ask for the passphrase which, if unavailable, will not allow proper mounting. <!--more-->This renders the information on the drive as unreadable.

 Most systems use the [Linux Unified Key Setup](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) (LUKS for short) format for encryption and this can be a standard install for most distribution.